50 tips 'n' tricks to save if you've got kids

 Use family talents to cut wedding costs

-Aptly dubbed 'the big day', the average UK wedding costs a whopping £20,000+.
+It's meant to be a fairytale day – but wedding costs are unbelievable too.
 Of course, we're not saying you need to get married to have a family!
-But if you or a family member are getting hitched, there's plenty you can do to save:
+But if you or a family member are getting hitched, there's plenty you can do to save.

 While a wedding is a wonderful dream day, it's important to remember one of the biggest causes of divorce is debt and financial worries.
 If the cost of your wedding leaves you financially crippled and in debt for most of your married life, it's a pointless waste.